ablaamim/Born2BeRoot/README.md

 > A : It is easier to install and configure than CENTOS.

-> Q : What is the difference between Debian and CENTOS :
+> Q : What is the difference between Debian and CENTOS ?

 > A : Debian, in addition to being more user-friendly, has a wide distribution, so its support is easier.
 CentOs, on the other hand, is aimed at the business sector, having more stability, but with less support and updates.

+> Q : The purpose of a virtual machine ?

+> A : It is as said in the previous question, a "sandboxed environement" which makes it perfect for testing application and pentesting
+Operating systems without the need of reseting your machine, you can easily switch between OS to another.

+> Q : What is the diffrence between apt and aptitude ?

+> A : Aptitude uis a high-level package-manager, it integrates the fonctionnalities of apt-cache and apt-mark, other than that it has a GUI, while apt is a low-level package-manager it only supports command-line.

+> Q : What is apparmor ?

+> A : it is a security Kernel module that restricts access to applications [Mandatory access control].

 ---